pluf/test/README.md

 This tutorial assumes that you use PHP 7.3 or PHP 7.4.
 You will learn how to write simple unit tests as well as how to download and run PlufTest.

-PlufTest is based on PHPUnit9.
+PlufTest is based on PHPUnit 8.

 ## Install